All Episodes

 It's pretty amazing how this keeps unfolding.

-Look, you know, for all the people out there that expect the one day this is all gonna end.
+Look, you know, for all the people out there that expect that one day this is all going to end, it's not.

-Look at this new story that just came out about the inspector general of the DOJ now gonna be looking into FISA abuses.
+Look at this new story that just came out about the Inspector General of the DOJ now going to be looking into FISA abuses.

 That's a whole new level of investigation that's beginning.

-Inspector General Horowitz is gonna be releasing this report any time, and he has one point two million documents.
+Inspector General Horowitz is going to be releasing this report anytime, and he has 1.2 million documents.

-Anyway, he's voiced his concern over the unacceptable pace with which the FBI is working, telling Director Ray's fed up with seeing his department criticized over it.
+Anyway, he's voiced his concern over the unacceptable pace with which the FBI is working, telling Director Ray he's fed up with seeing his department criticized over it.

 But, you know, he's done seeing the department criticized for the FBI's slow walking of requests from Congress like the last administration when these requests should be a top priority.

-Well, maybe he needs to have a discussion with Rod Rosenstein because of the 3,000 documents that were released, Rosenstein was begging Paul Ryan not to even release them.
+Well, maybe he needs to have a discussion with Rob Rosenstein because of the 3,000 documents that were released, Rosenstein was begging Paul Ryan not to even release them.

-But Bob Goodlat, who we had on yesterday of the House Judiciary Committee, you know, all these guys, I mean, I almost think they should bypass the request phase and go straight to the subpoena phase because just as going to save time.
+But Bob Goodlatt, who we had on yesterday, the House Judiciary Committee, you know, all these guys, I mean, I almost think they should bypass the request phase and go straight to the subpoena phase because it just is going to save time.

 This is pretty amazing.